This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Most Americans think that miles of machine-planted row crops and crowded feedlots are required to feed everyone—that without large-scale, industrial agriculture, with its chemical inputs and GMOs, we would all starve to death.

-Even people who know that organic agriculture is just as productive as industrial agriculture often think you need to have acres of land to grow all your own food.
+Even people who know that organic agriculture can be just as productive as industrial agriculture often think you need to have acres of land to grow all your own food.
 Here’s why this is totally false…

 How Much Land is Enough?